 You are not warriors.
 You are all delicate flowers.
 You’re perfect the way you are.
 You need to learn to be comfortable in your own skin.
 Love yourself.
 It’s what’s on the inside that matters.

-At least, this is what the world wants us all to believe.
+At least, this is what the world wants you to believe.

-I’m not going to disagree with any of this, not here anyway.
+I’m not going to disagree.
 I’m not going to tell you to stop being a pussy and harden up.
-I’m not going to tell you that I think fat shaming is OK.

 I just want to ask you a question.

 When you look in the mirror, and when you hear people say ‘you are perfect the way you are’ – is that what you really think?